De-Panther/unity-webxr-export/Documentation/Using-XR-Interaction-Toolkit.md

 ![Build](unity-webxr-export-build.png)

 WebXR requires a secure context (HTTPS server or localhost URL).
 Make sure to build the project from `Build Settings > Build`.
-Unity's `Build And Run` server use HTTP.
+Unity's `Build And Run` server uses HTTP.
 Run the build on your own HTTPS server.

 ![Result](unity-webxr-export-xri-result.png)